ePages-de/epages-devportal/_posts/2019/2019-05-28-how-to-improve-your-components-with-react-hooks.md

 about_authors: ["jwieben"]
 ---

-## How to improve your components with React Hooks

 The React world has been going crazy over the new [Hooks API](https://reactjs.org/docs/hooks-overview.html){:target="_blank"} that was released a few months ago.
-New libraries for Hooks are appearing left and right and everyone seems to be rewriting their apps with them.
+New libraries for hooks are appearing left and right, and everyone seems to be rewriting their apps with them.

-So what is it about Hooks that people are so excited about?
+So what is it about hooks that people are so excited about?
 Well, there are a variety of reasons.
-In this post I would like to focus on one of the central advantages that Hooks bring to the table: **They allow you to organize your component logic in a simpler way.**
+In this post I would like to focus on one of the central advantages that hooks bring to the table: **they allow you to organize your component logic in a simpler way.**

-I am going to illustrate this by writing the same component in two ways, with and without Hooks, and later compare them.
+I am going to illustrate this by writing the same component in two ways, with and without hooks, and later compare them.

-#### A typical class component
+## A typical class component

-Let's assume we wanted to write a `UserProfile` component, that displays a users profile picture next to their name.
-We also want the profile picture to be hidden when the window width is less than 1024 pixels (you'd probably use CSS for that, but we are going to do it the JS-way for demonstrational purposes).
+Let's assume we wanted to write a `UserProfile` component, that displays a user's profile picture next to their name.
+We also want the profile picture to be hidden when the window width is less than 1024 pixels.
+(You'd probably use CSS for that, but we are going to do it the JS-way for demonstrational purposes.)

 In order to achieve this, we are going to need some state.
 It should store the user data as well as a flag indicating if we are on a small screen.
-We will use the components lifecycle methods to set and update these values.
+We will use the component's lifecycle methods to set and update these values.

 Here's how such a component might look: